kawaicheung/book-on-naming-things/manuscript/0_C_MaintainingCodeShape.md

 ## Maintaining Code Shape

 _Good design_ in software usually means something that isn't immediately visible.
-You have to spend time digesting the code to grasp why the model it describes is elegant.

-But, there's a design to the code _itself_.
+You have to spend awhile working with the code to appreciate its design.
+But, there's a more immediate kind of code design.

-Good code design has a certain kind of _shape_ to it.
+Good code design has a certain _shape_ to it.
 It's spaced well.
-It's broken nicely.
+It's broken out nicely.
 It's easy to scan.

 Variable names can play a large role in determining this shape.
 Consider this simple `for` loop.